 Incredible, large clusters of double pink flowers, that fade to white in summer; rather unassuming the rest of the year, use where it can be complemented by other plants when not in bloom

 Pink Pom Pom Deutzia is covered in stunning racemes of lightly-scented pink cup-shaped flowers with white overtones at the ends of the branches from late spring to early summer.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The serrated oval leaves turn an outstanding burgundy in the fall.
-The fruit is not ornamentally significant.

 Pink Pom Pom Deutzia is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.